 - Kabocha squash FAQ

-13 Best Japanese Kabocha squash recipes
+13 Best Japanese Kabocha Squash Recipes

 Let's dive into the delicious kabocha squash recipes.
-They are simple and easy to make from desserts, salads, soups, and savory dishes!
+They are simple and easy to make from desserts, salads, soups, and savory side dishes!

 I hope you will find your favorite one!